eza-community/eza/man/eza_colors.5.md

 `bu`
 : a regular file that is used to build a project (ex: Makefile)

+`sc`
+: a regular file that is source code

 `Sn`
 : No security context on a file